CANDLE FRAGRANCE DESCRIPTIONS

 |Southernmost (Lemon peel & Lilac): Anyone who’s visited the iconic Southernmost Bouy, representing the most southern point of the continental United States, knows the sound of the waves crashing over the wall.
 This scent captures that iconic scenery bring you notes of sea salt, lemon with the soft scents of lilac.|

-Sunset Celebration ( Mango & Coconut Milk): Sunsets are a celebrated each night in Key West at the famous Mallory Square, where street performers finish off their acts as the sun touches the water.
+Sunset Key ( Mango & Coconut Milk): Sunsets are a celebrated each night in Key West at the famous Mallory Square, where street performers finish off their acts as the sun touches the water.
 You’ll find the Coconut Man, known for his machetes skills supplying all with fresh coconut milk.
 Enjoy the Juicy scent of fresh mango and a touch of coconut.

 Big Pine Key (Evergreen): Theres nothing finer than a Piner.
 Big Pine Key is not only known for their pine trees but also the only Key Deer refuge in the Florida Keys.
 This scent is cozy and comforting, Big Pine Key is perfect for setting a festive holiday mood or creating the right ambience for a quiet winter evening by the fire